NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 2. Understand the breakdown - Which components are weakest?

-3. Set targets - Define what score you’re working toward
+3. Set targets - Define what score you are working toward

 4. Execute systematically - Build visibility through consistent effort